 “Can I make and sell Disney/Pixar/Marvel handmade products with my Silhouette or Cricut?”

 Follow up question: “But, I see them everywhere on Etsy!
 How do those sellers do it?”

 You cannot legally make and sell any product with Disney lyrics, quotes, or characters on it without permission from The Walt Disney World Company.
 While some companies turn a blind eye and don’t actively pursue sellers selling their trademarked properties; Disney employs a team of people whose only job it is to hunt down people/companies using their trademarks without permission.
-Additionally, Disney has an email address for anyone that sees your item to turn you in themselves on the Disney website.
-You can access information on emailing violations to Disney at this link.

 If Disney chooses to pursue a copyright or trademark violation against you, your store or shop can be shut down, you can be forced to pay back all monies made from the items, your equipment could be confiscated, and you can be prosecuted for trademark/copyright infringement.

 Unfortunately for small sellers, Disney has far more resources to legally pursue you and you will not win the battle.

 How Can I Get A Disney License?